nativewind/nativewind/apps/website/docs/overview/overview.md

 ## What is NativeWind?

 NativeWind uses [Tailwind CSS](https://tailwindcss.com) as scripting language to create a **universal styling system**.
 Styled components can be shared between all React Native platforms, using the best style engine for that platform; CSS StyleSheet on web and StyleSheet.create for native.
-It's goals are to to provide a consistent styling experience across all platforms, improving Developer UX, component performance and code maintainability.
+It's goals are to provide a consistent styling experience across all platforms, improving Developer UX, component performance and code maintainability.

 NativeWind processes your styles during your application's build and uses a minimal runtime to selectively apply responsive styles (eg changes to device orientation, color scheme).